- Back acne is a common skin condition resulting from buildup of dead skin cells, oil and bacteria on the skin.

 Best Products for Back Acne

-If you have chronic back acne that doesn’t respond to natural remedies, you can use over the counter products.
-These products often work more quickly than DIY remedies.
+If you have chronic back acne that doesn’t respond to natural remedies, your next step is to purchase over-the-counter products.

-These products work by killing acne-causing bacteria or reducing sebum production to dry out existing blemishes and prevent new ones from occurring.
+All these products work by killing acne-causing bacteria or reducing sebum production to dry out existing blemishes and prevent new ones from forming.

 Benzoyl peroxide